SarveshGulhane/rock-paper-scissor/README.md

 # rock-paper-scissor
-Discord bot which plays rock paper scissors with you
+Telegram bot which plays rock paper scissors with you